ostin-power/orders-manager/README.md

 ### Steps to Run the Project:
 1. Clone the repository.
-2. Run `docker-compose up --build`.
+2. Run `docker-compose up --build -d`.
 3. Run `docker ps` to make sure that application is up&running.
 4. Run `docker exec -it <api-container-name> php artisan migrate:fresh` to run database migrations
 5. Run `docker exec -it <api-container-name> php artisan db:seed` to create fake data to make some tests